tippexs/unit-wasm/README.md

 ### Building the Rust libunit-wasm Crate and Examples

-To build the rust stuff you will of course need rust and also cargo and the rust wasm/wasi stuff.
+To build the Rust crates locally you will of course need rust and also cargo and the rust wasm/wasi library.
 On Fedora this is the relevant packages I have installed

 ```
 cargo